aiide-esports/aiide.esports.github.io/index.md

 ## WORKSHOP DATE AND REGISTRATION

-The Esports Analytics Workshop will be held on October 24 or 25, as part of the [AAAI AIIDE Conference](https://sites.google.com/view/aiide-2022/program/workshops).
+The Esports Analytics Workshop will be held on October 25, as part of the [AAAI AIIDE Conference](https://sites.google.com/view/aiide-2022/program/workshops).
 The workshop's exact date and time will appear soon.
 Those who do not regularly attend the full AIIDE conference can register for workshops only.

 ## WORKSHOP TOPICS